 Call the Dining Reservation Service at +33 1 60 30 40 50, online during hotel booking, or through your Travel Agent.

 Bistrot Chez Rémy

 At Bistrot Chez Rémy, just like the movie, we were shrunk down to the size of a rat and ate in style.
-The menu was a little interesting to understand at first; there is a main course, and you can either pay for just the meal, or meal plus drink and desert.
+The menu was a little interesting to understand at first; there is a main course, and you can either pay for just the meal or meal plus drink and dessert.
 There are only a handful of options for adults and even few for the children, but this does lead to a quick turn around time.
 The food was a little expensive for my taste, but this is a Disney sit-down dinner so I wasn’t too surprised.
 We sat at 5:30 pm and the place was practically empty.
 When we left, however, closer to 7 pm, it was starting to get full, and with families, so there is something to be said for beating the rush.
-Also, we only made reservations at 11 am, after we finished the ride and the kids say the front entrance.
-They were full for lunch but clearly dinner was available: this was during our October visit, by the way.
-So slow season equals less requests for reservations.
+Also, we only made reservations at 11 am after we finished the ride and the kids say the front entrance.
+They were full for lunch but clearly, dinner was available: this was during our October visit, by the way.
+So slow season equals fewer requests for reservations.

 Edit – When the park closes earlier, Bistrot Chez Rémy does adjust it’s schedule accordingly.

 Buffalo Bill’s Wild West Show